Exemptions & College Ready Scores

 - Satisfactorily completed college-level coursework in courses that are recognized as requiring college-level reading, writing, and/or mathematical skills as approved by Texas Woman's University.

-- Successfully completed a college preparatory course under Texas Education Code 28.014 is exempt for a period of 12 months from the date of high school graduation with respect to the content area of the course.
-This exemption applies only at the institution of higher education if partnered with the school districts in which the student is enrolled to provide the course.
+- Successfully completed a college preparatory course (including Texas College Bridge) under Texas Education Code §28.014 is exempt for a period of twenty-four (24) months from the date of high school graduation with respect to the content area of the course.
+The student must enroll in the first college-level course in the exempted content area in the student's first year of enrollment in an institution of higher education.
+This exemption applies only at the institution of higher education that partners with the school district in which the student is enrolled to provide the course.